 Instructor, Content Development, Subject Matter Expert

 Marti Tirinnanzi is an expert in financial risk management and hedging strategies using derivatives and swaps contracts.
 She is skilled at helping market-users understand and navigate financial regulations related to Title VII of the Dodd-Frank Act.
 In financial reporting policy circles and in Washington, DC, she is credited for her work for better transparency for derivatives pricing and financial reporting.
-She also serves on the Board of Director of ICE Mortgage Services, which is owned by Intercontinental Exchange, the parent company of the New York Stock Exchange.
+She serves on the Board of Director of ICE Mortgage Services, which is owned by Intercontinental Exchange, the parent company of the New York Stock Exchange.
+She also serves as a professor on derivatives courses at Catholic University of America in Washington, DC.

 Tirinnanzi has worked with the Congress, the Commodity Futures Trading Commission, and other regulatory agencies and industry groups in addressing the problems of the financial crisis of 2008, chiefly counterparty risk and risk management strategies using derivatives contracts.